PGS Access Westralia: Evolution of Seismic Imaging

 As many of the lines traverse the varying regimes, often all of the above challenges are present on individual lines.

 PGS Access Westralia utilizes the latest dual-sensor wavefield separation techniques for deghosting GeoStreamer data, and the latest evolution of wave equation based receiver deghosting for conventional single-component data.
-Source deghosting allowing for emergence angle, and source designature performing zero phasing and de-bubbling have also been optimized to maximize the data bandwidth, particularly on the low frequencies.
+Source deghosting allowing for emergence angle, and source designature performing zero-phasing and de-bubbling have also been optimized to maximize the data bandwidth, particularly on the low frequencies.

 The demultiple sequence has been improved significantly with the use of a multi-model adaptive subtraction algorithm, working with complimentary wave-equation and convolutive SRME multiple models.
 The wave-equation multiple modeling is well suited to shallow water multiple prediction and works well with the higher frequency multiple trends, while the SRME multiple modeling competently handles the longer period multiple trends.

 Input shot gather, WE multiple model, SRME model, Amplitude spectra of WE and SRME models

 Additional demultiple techniques applied to the current re-processing include a muted SRME application and high-resolution Radon demultiple.
 The diffraction multiples have also been suppressed to provide additional noise removal.
 The result of the revised processing sequence is a cleaner, more frequency-rich input dataset ready for imaging.

-The imaging objectives of the PGS Access Westralia Study were to recover new insights relating to the deep crustal scale reflectors, and to provide a regionally consistent 2D framework across the laterally variable velocity regime of the North West Shelf.
+The imaging objectives of the PGS Access Westralia Study were to recover new insights relating to the deep crustal-scale reflectors and to provide a regionally consistent 2D framework across the laterally variable velocity regime of the North West Shelf.
 In order to achieve this, a pre-stack depth migration approach was required.
 Velocity models have been built using regionally consistent tomographic velocity model updating techniques, and utilizing key wells and horizons.
 Final imaging algorithms include Kirchhoff, RTM, and PGS Beam migrations, each of which provides unique imaging merits.

 Legacy PSTM stack, PGS Access Westralia KPSDM